RUDRA78372/PassMan/README.md

 ## Vulnerablities

 The passwords are kept unencrypted in memory while the program is running.
-Always close the program after you are done.
+This can easily be fixed but meh :v Always close the program after you are done.

 ## Bugs